MarkAustinGrow/marvin-art/codebase_documentation.md

 - `ImageGenerationResponse`: API response model
 - `ArtRequest`: Art generation request model

+#### Generation Types and Limits

+The system supports two types of image generation:

+1. **Automatic Generation** (`generation_type = "auto"`)
+   - Scheduled generation that runs automatically
+   - Limited to 2 images per day
+   - Runs at 12-hour intervals

+2. **Manual Generation** (`generation_type = "manual"`)
+   - Triggered by user through the web interface
+   - No daily limit
+   - Available on-demand

+### Web Interface

+The web interface provides a user-friendly way to interact with the Marvin Art Generator:

+1. **Gallery View**
+   - Displays all generated images in a responsive grid
+   - Shows image prompts and generation dates
+   - Supports lazy loading for performance

+2. **Image Details**
+   - Modal view with full-size image
+   - Complete prompt text
+   - Generation settings and metadata
+   - Option to open image in new tab

+3. **Generation Controls**
+   - "Generate New Art" button to trigger manual generation
+   - Status indicators for generation process
+   - Auto-refresh when new images are available

 ### Social Media Agent

 The social media agent handles: